ogierpaul/Udacity-Data-Engineer-NanoDegree/p5_pipeline_airflow/airflowcode/dags/Readme.md

 - SQL queries are defined in the airflowcode/plugins/helpers
 - see `docker-compose.yml` file to check how to mount the volume

+### Notes
+### Data quality checks
+- It is better to separate the data quality check per table
+- Airflow should be one task per step
+- It is much easier to debug, without looking at the logs
+- Oone problem in one table does not hamper downstream tasks from other tables.

-### NOtes
+### Sub Dags
-- It is possible to use a SUBDAG for the operation LoadDimension (Upsert) > DataQualityChecks, And maybe for the Stage > LoadTable > DataQualityCheks > Truncate
-- I did not, I think that it has more potential for destabilization than for optimization
+- It is possible to use a SUBDAG for the operation LoadDimension (Upsert) > DataQualityChecks, And maybe for the Stage > LoadTable > DataQualityCheks > Truncate.
+I did not, I think that it has more potential for destabilization than for optimization
 - In particular, it makes the complete flow less readable
 - It also puts less flexibility if additional steps are needed later on